 If you're a sucker for complex geometrics, take a look at our first technique - a happy combination of color and complexity.
-This month's second recipe demonstrates a great way to achieve an incredibly striking, elegant effect with the simplest of ingredients.

 Richard Dreyfus, Missouri Terrazzo Co. - St. Louis, Mo.